 There are support groups for those looking for post-abortion syndrome help that does not require professional advise, but are rather interested to connect and share their experience.

-Heartbeats.org provides more information about these support groups which are free or charge and confidential.
-The website also includes a blog with helpful articles, information about pregnancies, abortions, sexual health and sexually transmitted infections.
+Heartbeats.org provides more information about these support groups which are free of charge and confidential.
+The website also includes a blog with helpful articles, and information about pregnancies, abortions, sexual health, and sexually transmitted infections.
 If you or someone you know needs immediate help for abortion recovery and support, call the 24-hour US Helpline at 1-800-712-4357.

-Cougle, J., Reardon, D., Coleman, P. (2003).
+- Medical Science Monitor.
 Depression associated with abortion and childbirth: a long-term analysis of the NLSY cohort.
-Medical Science Monitor.

-Cougle, J., Reardon, D., Coleman, P. (2005).
+- Journal of Anxiety Disorders.
 Generalized anxiety following unintended pregnancies resolved through childbirth and abortion: a cohort study of the 1995 National Survey of Family Growth.
-Journal of Anxiety Disorders.